-The Diligence Provider compared 17 fields on a data file we prepared that included certain characteristics of the mortgage loans that we have used to generate the statistical information regarding the mortgage loans in the Reference Pool described in this Prospectus.
-These fields were: original DTI, original LTV, original combined LTV, credit score, loan purpose, first time homebuyer status, property type, number of units, occupancy status, property state, original principal balance, original interest rate, amortization type, interest only feature, first payment date, maturity date and modification status.
+The Diligence Provider compared 19 fields on a data file we prepared that included certain characteristics of the mortgage loans that we have used to generate the statistical information regarding the mortgage loans in the Reference Pool described in this Prospectus.
+These fields were: original DTI, original LTV, original combined LTV, credit score, loan purpose, first time homebuyer status, property type, number of units, occupancy status, property state, five digit zip code, original principal balance, original interest rate, amortization type, interest only feature, first payment date, maturity date, modification status and origination channel.

-With respect to 79 loans, representing 13.0% of the Diligence Sample by loan count, 86 discrepancies (approximately 0.8% of the total fields reviewed) with respect to the reviewed characteristics were identified by the Diligence Provider, exclusive of debt-to-income ratio calculations that were within 5%, either way, of the value calculated by the loan seller; an additional 30 loans had DTI calculation differences that were greater than 2% and less than or equal to 5%; and an additional 217 loans had DTI calculation differences that were less than or equal to 2%.
-A full list of the 86 discrepancies is set forth in Appendix B to this Prospectus.
+With respect to 57 loans, representing 9.4% of the Diligence Sample by loan count, 63 discrepancies (approximately 0.5% of the total fields reviewed) with respect to the reviewed characteristics were identified by the Diligence Provider, exclusive of debt-to-income ratio calculations that were within 5%, either way, of the value calculated by the loan seller; an additional 21 loans had DTI calculation differences that were greater than 2% and less than or equal to 5%, and an additional 123 loans had DTI calculation differences that were less than or equal to 2%.
+A full list of the 63 discrepancies is set forth in Appendix B to this Prospectus.